citp/privacy-policy-historical/d/dy/dyn/dynamicyield.com.md

 Visitors who have provided Personal Information to us may access, remove, review, and/or make changes to the same by following the instructions found on the Website.
 In addition, you may manage your receipt of marketing and communications by clicking on the “unsubscribe” link located on the bottom of any DY marketing e-mail or by following the instructions found on the Website.
 We will use commercially reasonable efforts to process such requests in a timely manner.
 You should be aware, however, that it is not always possible to completely remove or modify information in our subscription databases.

+We may rectify, replenish or remove incomplete or inaccurate Information, at any time and at our own discretion.
+We will retain the Information we collect for as long as needed to provide our Offering and to comply with our legal obligations.
+If you would like to opt-out of DY’s collection of Information through the Website, please click this button below:

 **_International Transfer of Data_**

-In the process of making available the Offering to its End Users, DY may transfer information that it collects to affiliated entities, or to other third parties across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
+In the process of making available the Offering to its End Users, DY may transfer information that it collects to affiliated entities or to other third parties across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 By using the Offering, you consent to the transfer of your information to the United States and elsewhere.
+DY accepts full accountability and responsibility for the protection of your Personal Information, according to the applicable privacy legislation, the EU-US Privacy Shield and this Privacy Policy, during the course of these onward transfers to third parties.

-**_Important Notices to Non-U.S. Residents/Safe Harbor Certification_**
+**_Important Notices to Non-U.S. Residents/Privacy Shield Certification_**

-DY complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-DY has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view DY’s certification, please visit http://www.export.gov/safeharbor/.

-However, it is important to note that the Website and its servers are operated in the United States and elsewhere.
+It is important to note that the Website and its servers are operated in the United States and elsewhere.
 If you are located outside of the United States, please be aware that any Information will be transferred to, processed, and used in the United States and elsewhere.
 By using the Website and by providing us Personal Information when using our Website, you irrevocably and unconditionally consent to such transfer, processing, and use of the Information in accordance with this Website Privacy Policy.

-In order to comply with the Safe Harbor framework, DY commits to the resolution of complaints about your privacy and our collection or use of your Personal Information.
-We have also committed to resolve any complaints by European Union citizens relating to this Website Privacy Policy, which cannot be resolved directly with our company, through the United States Council for International Business’s Safe Harbor Privacy Dispute Resolution Procedures.
+In order to comply with the Privacy Shield framework, DY commits to the resolution of complaints about your privacy and our collection or use of your Personal Information.
+We have also committed to resolve any complaints by European Union citizens relating to this Website Privacy Policy, which cannot be resolved directly with our company, through a panel established by the EU Data Protection Authorities (“EU DPAs”) as our Independent Recourse Mechanism (“IRM”).

 If you have any questions regarding this Website Privacy Policy, please contact us as described in the “How to Contact Us” section below.
 We will investigate your question, respond to your inquiry, and attempt to resolve any concerns regarding your privacy question.
-If you do not receive acknowledgement of your complaint or, if your complaint is not satisfactorily addressed by DY, then please contact your local Data Protection Authority for more information and to file a complaint.
+If you do not receive acknowledgement of your complaint or, if your complaint is not satisfactorily addressed by DY, then please contact us to be directed to the relevant DPA contacts.
+As further explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.
 We have registered with the United States Council for International Business to cover the operating costs of the EU DPAs’ Dispute resolution panel.
+DY is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 **_Changes to This Website Privacy Policy_**